tom-howard/acs6121/docs/course/sim/part3.md

 ---
-title: "Part 3: Beyond the Basics"
+title: "Part 3 (Essential): Beyond the Basics"
 description: Execute ROS applications more efficiently using launch files.
 Learn about the LiDAR sensor, the data that it generates, and see the benefits of this for tools like "SLAM".
 ---